AndreaCeolin/Wikipedia/README.md

 # Wikipedia

-If we want to study user interactions online, a good starting point would be collecting a large number of interactions that follow this scheme:
+If we want to study user online interactions, a good starting point would be collecting a large number of interactions that follow this scheme:

     UserA: post
     UserB: reaction to post